drorata/ds-dask_cluster_example/README.md

 Author: Dror Atariah

-As part of the never-ending effort to improve [reBuy](https://www.rebuy.de/) and turn it into a market leader, we recently decided to tackle (some of) the challenges of our customer services agents using data: our plan was to craft a system that analyze the content of emails from our customers and, when applicable, reply automatically to some of them.
+As part of the never-ending effort to improve [reBuy](https://www.rebuy.de/) and turn it into a market leader, we recently decided to tackle (some of) the challenges of our customer services agents using data: our plan was to craft a system that analyzes the content of emails from our customers and, when applicable, reply automatically to some of them.

 In this tutorial, you will get to know more on how we accomplished this.
 You will learn how to port a locally running grid search which uses `scikit-learn` to a cluster of AWS (EC2) nodes.
 - You will start with a simple toy example, which can also be found inside a provided docker image.